9 Best Mouse Repellents (Safe and Effective)

 It may take a few days to evict current infestations, but organic ingredients will provide a pleasant smell for humans in the meantime.
 Keep in mind, this is a mouse repellent spray and not a toxin, so spraying directly on a rodent may lead to it getting used to the odor and sticking around.

-This product works pretty well, with the results sometimes showing almost immediately.
-For most, it can take a few days or up to two weeks to evict an existing nest.
 One user suggests spraying approximately every two weeks in colder months and once per month during the summer (when rodents are less likely to be attracted to engine warmth).
+We didn’t have time to do a year-long test to verify this claim, but the logic behind it is pretty sound.

-#6 – Xcluder Fill Fabric
+#5 – Xcluder Fill Fabric

 Simply cut the course stainless steel wool and pack it into small crevasses where it then expands to fill the space.
 The fibers will irritate any critter that tries to chew through it.
+This is an excellent solution for those who don’t want to pay for more expensive exclusionary solutions.

 Also, please be aware this is an exclusionary solution and thus won’t get rid of pests already in your home.

-#7 – Toro Products Outdoor Pest Control
+#6 – Toro Products Outdoor Pest Control

 This is probably the best rodent repellent for people who want to stay green.
-The four-pack of repellers charge using solar power in as little as four hours and can run for five to seven days straight.
+The four-pack of ultrasonic rodent repellers charge using solar power in as little as four hours and can run for five to seven days straight.

 It produces ultrasonic pulses which travel up to 7,000 square feet underground.
 These pulses cause vibrations which scare away a wide range of critters including groundhogs, snakes, and moles.

-#8 – Loraffe Under Hood Animal Repeller
+#7 – Loraffe Under Hood Animal Repeller

 Based on the scare principle of deterrence, this repeller emits both ultrasound and LED lights to chase furry invaders away from your vehicle.
 It draws power from the battery and automatically stops functioning if voltage drops below 10.5 volts.